agera-edc/DataSpaceConnector/docs/developer/decision-records/2022-03-30-cosmosdb-lease-mechanism/README.md

    leaseContext.breakLease(process.getId());
 ```

 1. [`nextForState.js`](/extensions/azure/cosmos/cosmos-common/src/main/resources/nextForState.js) - queries the database to look for all items that has no lease or expired lease.
 It applies a new lease on all returned items.
-This stored procedure is used to get batch of elements that are next to be processed for given state.
+This stored procedure is used to get a batch of elements that are next to be processed for given state.

 More about stored procedures in Cosmos DB: [stored procedures doc](https://docs.microsoft.com/rest/api/cosmos-db/stored-procedures).